 How to Fix the ERR_CONNECTION_TIMED_OUT Error?

 Depending on the cause of the error, we have a number of options for resolving the problem.
 Obtaining an appropriate solution is the greatest method to eliminate errors.
-You can start with the first way and then move on to the second if it doesn't solve the problem.
-Attempt till your problem is resolved.
+You can start with the first way and then move on to the second if it doesn't find and fix the problem.
+Attempt till your problem is fixed.
 Also, use caution when using these procedures, and be sure to follow each step.

 Here are the 11 ways to consider while solving the ERR_CONNECTION_TIMED_OUT error: